jillesvangurp/spring-depend/README.md

 Tool for analyzing spring dependencies exporting your dependencies to neo4j.
 Similar tools exist but they seem to be bundled with complicated IDE plugins or other stuff I don't really need/use.
 This makes standalone usage a bit hard.
 This is a standalone thing.
 All you need to use this is a spring application context.

 To use:
- - simply add the dependency to spring-depend to your existing spring project
+ - Add the dependency to spring-depend to your existing spring project
- - get a reference to your application context in one of the several ways that spring allows you to do this.
+ - Get a reference to your application context in one of the several ways that spring allows you to do this.
+Any instance of spring's `GenericApplicationContext` or one of the sub classes should work
- - do something like this:
+ - Do something like this:
 ```
-// any instance of spring's GenericApplicationContext or one of the sub classes should work
 SpringDependencyAnalyzer analyzer = new SpringDependencyAnalyzer(context);
 analyzer.printReport();
 System.out.println(analyzer.beanGraphCypher()) // copy paste in neo4j console & enjoy!